 It’s best to price it at $7.
 Why?

-Because it’s a price point that isn’t low enough to make the potential customer skeptical of the value of your frontend product but also isn’t high enough to make them stop and think twice before purchasing it.
+Because it’s a price point that isn’t low enough to make the potential customer sceptical of the value of your frontend product but also isn’t high enough to make them stop and think twice before purchasing it.

 Again, the aim here is to convert leads into paying customers, so you want to make sure that your front-end offer is a no-brainer.
 Keeping the price within the impulse buy range can help with that.